 Add the cream of tartar and continue to mix for 5 minutes on high until it becomes very fluffy and forms stiff peaks.

-Mix melted coconut oil and cocoa powder until very smooth.
+Turn off mixer and mix melted coconut oil and cocoa powder until very smooth.

 Pour chocolate mixture into the aquafaba mixture.